OAGi/Score/docs/user_guide/index.rst

 1. Create an ASCCP from scratch.

-   1. If you are not already on, open the “Core Component” page by clicking the “View/Edit Core Component” menu item under the “Core Component” menu at the top of the page.
+   1. If you are not already on, open the "Core Component" page by clicking the "View/Edit Core Component" menu item under the "Core Component" menu at the top of the page.

    2. Click on the plus sign near the top-right corner of the page.

-   3. Select “ASCCP”.
+   3. Select "ASCCP".

    4. The ACC selection page is open.
 Check the check box in front of the desired ACC.
 The user can use other search filters to find the desired ACC.
-Certain types of ACCs are excluded from the list including “Extension”, “User Extension Group”, “Embedded”, “OAGIS10 Nouns”, and “OAGIS10 BODs”.
+Certain types of ACCs are excluded from the list including "Extension", "User Extension Group", "Embedded", "OAGIS10 Nouns", and "OAGIS10 BODs".
 For explanation about these different types in Score see `Component
       Types <#component-types>`__.